What Is a Typical Day in Rehab Like?

 - 11:00 pm: Bedtime.

 Only staff members at the specific program you are interested in can tell you exactly what a day in rehab will be like.
 Programs will vary from this exact schedule.
-Still, the sample schedule above gives you a good idea of what you will do in rehab.
+Still, the sample schedule above gives you a good idea of what you may do in rehab.

 Types of Therapy Commonly Available During Rehab